Skip to main content

 Walkthrough of every option on the Discover page.

-A Workflow is a reusable automation built by chaining blocks together on a visual canvas.
-Workflows are versioned, parameterized, and shareable across your team.
-You build them on the Workflows page.
-Click any workflow to open the editor, where blocks appear as connected nodes you can drag and configure.
-Workflow editor with blocks chained together Use a workflow when:
+An Agent is a reusable automation built by chaining blocks together on a visual canvas.
+Agents are versioned, parameterized, and shareable across your team.
+You build them on the Agents page.
+Click any agent to open the editor, where blocks appear as connected nodes you can drag and configure.
+Agent editor with blocks chained together Use an agent when:

 • The same flow needs to run repeatedly with different inputs